Charaan27/BraunArray-multiplier-KS-adder/README.md

 ```

 ## Simulation and waveform results:
 The simulation of the circuit testbench is done using **PrimeSim HSPICE**.
 Two binary numbers of size 4-bits are given to the multiplier as inputs (through pulse generators).
 The obtained output is an 8-bit product, and is compared with the reference waveform for the correct working and functionality.
-The input and output waveforms are given below.
+The obtained input and output waveforms are given below.

 <p align="center">
   <br>
   <img src="https://github.com/Charaan27/BraunArray-multiplier-KS-adder/blob/main/project/braun_multiplier/braun_multiplier_waveform.png">
   <br>
 </p>

+By comparing the obtained waveforms with the [reference waveform](#Reference-Waveform)